ruffjs/rap-esp32/README.md

 This project is rap extension, or rap plug-in for ESP32.

 It is dependent on Rap extension (plug-in) mechanism, to customize board-specific rap subcommands.
-This rap extension customize two sub commands `rap deploy` and `rap system`.
+This rap extension customize the following sub commands.

+- `rap deploy`: deploy Ruff Application to ESP32 board flash
+- `rap system`
+    - `rap system erase`: erase ESP32 board flash
+    - `rap system upgrade`: flash Ruff OS firmware to ESP32 board flash
+- `rap log`: print system and application logs

 The project can be referenced by package.json of Ruff board project.
 For example, below is [esp32-air-v40](https://github.com/ruff-drivers/esp32-air-v40) board package.json.